momentum-xyz/docs/docs/explore-the-features/odyssey-creator/change-skybox.md

 sidebar_position: 3
 ---

-The skybox is the background of your Odyssey, and contols not only the backdrop image, but also the lighting and how it affects the assets in your Odyssey.
+The skybox is the background of your Odyssey, and controls not only the backdrop image, but also the lighting and how it affects the assets in your Odyssey.

 ## How to change the skybox

 1. Enter [Creator mode](enter-creator-mode.md)
 2. Click on the `skybox` button (it's the first one from the top in the tools panel on the left)
-3. Choose yout new skybox and click `Select skybox`, then close the panel and you are done
+3. Choose your new skybox and click `Select skybox`, then close the panel, and you are done

 ![Animation that shows how to change skybox and how this affects the objects in the Odyssey](img/change-skybox.gif)